Habrador/Self-driving-vehicle/README.md

 ## FAQ

 * **What software do I need?** To make this project work you need Unity.
-I've used Unity 2017 and 2018 but other versions should work as well.
+I've used Unity 2017-2021 but other versions should work as well.

 * **Is it working on a navmesh?** No, it's not!
 The algorithm needs a grid with cells to be able to remove unnecessary nodes, or you will end up with an infinite amount of nodes.